rafioly/scrabble-calculator/README.md

 ## Running the Application

 The entire application stack (database, backend, and frontend) is containerized and managed by Docker Compose.
+Both the frontend and backend are built automatically within their respective Docker containers.

 ### Prerequisites